The Statistical Complexity of Interactive Decision Making

-\item \emph{New perspectives on existing algorithms.} Our results tie together and generalize disparate algorithmic approaches across the literature on bandits and reinforcement learning, most notably posterior sampling and information-directed sampling and the information ratio \citep{russo2014learning,russo2018learning}, and inverse gap weighting approaches to bandits and contextual bandits \citep{abe1999associative,foster2020beyond,foster2020adapting}.

-\item \emph{Seamlessly incorporating contextual information.} Our algorithms immediately extend to provide regret bounds for a \emph{contextual} variant of the \FrameworkShort framework in which the learner observes side information in the form a context (or, covariate) $x\ind{t}$ before making their decision at each round (\pref{sec:contextual}).
+\paragraph{Additional contributions} Notable additional features of our results include: \begin{itemize} \item \emph{Recovering existing frameworks.} Various works have proposed structural conditions that enable sample-efficient reinforcement learning, including Bellman Rank \citep{jiang2017contextual}, Witness Rank \citep{sun2019model}, (Bellman-) Eluder Dimension \citep{russo2013eluder,wang2020provably,jin2021bellman}, and Bilinear Classes \citep{du2021bilinear}.
+We show that the \CompShort subsumes each of these conditions and, importantly, provides the first such necessary condition.\footnote{While the \CompShort itself can be bounded in terms of each of these complexity measures, the regret bounds we provide are primarily limited to model-based settings.
+See section \pref{sec:rl} for detailed discussion.} \item \emph{New perspectives on existing algorithms.} Our results tie together and generalize disparate algorithmic approaches across the literature on bandits and reinforcement learning, most notably posterior sampling and information-directed sampling and the information ratio \citep{russo2014learning,russo2018learning}, and inverse gap weighting approaches to bandits and contextual bandits \citep{abe1999associative,foster2020beyond,foster2020adapting}. \item \emph{Seamlessly incorporating contextual information.} Our algorithms immediately extend to provide regret bounds for a \emph{contextual} variant of the \FrameworkShort framework in which the learner observes side information in the form a context (or, covariate) $x\ind{t}$ before making their decision at each round (\pref{sec:contextual}).
 This leads to new oracle-efficient algorithms for contextual bandits with large action spaces (generalizing \cite{foster2020beyond,foster2020adapting}) and contextual Markov decision processes \citep{abbasi2014online,modi2018markov,dann2019policy,modi2020no}.

 \end{itemize}